 It can import definitions from the second template into a specific named namespace that is different from the default namespace.
 That named namespace is specified using the ‘namespace_prefix’ keyword in the import statement.

-As a general rule, having two definitions with the same name in the same namespace is an error, independent of whether these two definitions are structurally the same or not.
-While a parser may be able to determine structural equivalence between two definitions, it cannot determine semantic equivalence.
+Annex A:

-Handling the ETSI Scenario
+A.1 Handling the ETSI Scenario based on TOSCA-Simple-Profile-YAML-v1.3

 Based on the discussion about TOSCA namespaces, the scenario as presented by ETSI must be flagged by a TOSCA parser as an error, since it will result in duplicate definitions of the MyCompany.nfv.interfaces.VnfIndicator interface type in the default namespace of the nsd.yaml template.